pantaluna/pantaluna.github.io/README.md

 ## Known Issues

-## What Is Next
+## What Is Next for me
-- Please share your experiences using this ESP32 MJD Starter Kit with the ESP32 community.
+- Release extra components for TFT Displays and RGB LED matrixes.
 - To release an Iot Platform to the public so you can manage the devices in the field and analyze the incoming data.
 - To make a new website for the technical documentation of this Kit.

+## What Is Next for you
+- Please share your experiences using this ESP32 MJD Starter Kit with the ESP32 community.